How to get started with Bybit Options Trading

 Crypto options trading can be a powerful tool for traders looking to profit from market shifts, or to manage risks without holding the actual crypto.Â

-Bybitâs USDC-settled contracts and broad expiration choices can help traders to adopt different strategies.
+Bybitâs USDT- and USDC-settled contracts and broad expiration choices can help traders to adopt different strategies.
 Whether youâre bullish, bearish or neutral, options offer the flexibility to align with your market outlook.Â

 Remember, while options can amplify gains, they come with risks, so always use proper risk management techniques to protect your investments.
 Learn more with our crypto options course.